 In 2011, CWRU worked with the Evergreen Cooperative to place a 60 kilowatt solar panel installation on the south-facing roof of Adelbert Gym.
 This installation provides power to One-to-One Fitness and was a $360,000 investment with a 20-year expected payback.

 A solar installation on West campus, on E. 105th St, known as the Sun Farm is associated with the CWRU School of Engineering’s Solar Durability and Lifetime Extension Center (SDLE center).
 The SDLE center is dedicated to the research and improvement of solar cells and solar electricity systems through better engineering.
 Dr. Roger French directs the center, which provides research opportunity to faculty, post-doctoral researchers, graduate, and undergraduate students.
 The energy generated by the Sun Farm panels is utilized by the adjacent parking garage.

 The Tinkham Veale University Center opened in August 2014 with a 40 kW flat-panel photovoltaic (PV) array incorporated in the green roof.
 This installation is outfitted with metrology sensors and SDLE center research instruments.

 CWRU buys its electricity from The Medical Center Company (MCCo), a district energy system not-for-profit corporation.
-MCCo produces steam and chilled water to local member non-profit institutions within University Circle.
+MCCo produces steam and chilled water to local member non-profit institutions within University Circle and procures our electricity from Cleveland Public Power.
 They also recently-installed a 1 megawatt ground-mounted solar field on Euclid Avenue at the Cleveland, East Cleveland border.
 The solar array partners with the SDLE for research purposes and is located on a former brownfield site.